 |VU22330||Select and interpret drawings and prepare three dimensional (3D) sketches and drawings|

 |VU22333||Perform intermediate engineering computations|

 |VU22337||Perform basic welding and thermal cutting processes to fabricate engineering structures|

-When undertaking the course, you must be enrolled as a VCE or VCAL student.
+When undertaking the course, you must be enrolled as a VCE/VCAL student at a secondary school.

-After completing this course, you will be eligible to receive the 22270VIC Certificate II in Engineering Studies.
+On completion, students will receive the 22470VIC Certificate II in Engineering Studies.